 Most Americans remain blissfully unaware (or don’t care) they are eating genetically-modified (GM) organisms every day.
 Passivity and blind faith in the USDA, FDA and EPA have largely contributed to this attitude.
-Perhaps that will change now that a new study reveals an insecticide produced in GM corn actually gets absorbed into the human body.
+Perhaps that will change now that a GMO Study reveals an insecticide produced in GM corn actually gets absorbed into the human body.

 If you haven’t been paying attention to your food lately, biotechnology giants such as Monsanto thank you for that.
 Because behind your back, they’ve succeeded in replacing 86% of US corn with their patented insecticide-producing “frankencorn”.